 A few of the designers there started calling on me pretty regularly and I really hit my stride in delivering solid work in a quick fashion.
 The Fold-n-Go Workbench was one of those early experiences of a project coming and going fast, with the end product turning out pretty close to my design.
 Like in most cases, if there wasn't a foam-core model all I had to work with was a thumbnail and a description of the functions.

-If there were any rough passes for this they're long gone.
+were any rough passes for this they're long gone.
 I don't recall doing anything beyond a couple of clean line drawings followed by a rendering, which at the time would be sent via Fed-Ex.
 I had a new Mac G4 but was just starting to scan and email jpegs, I wasn't fully versed in Photoshop.
 In fact, the rendering below is a re-render done digitally some time back, since the original was sent off to Fisher-Price.

 ..
 I do remember the original was rendered in marker, something you don't see much anymore.